grueneschweiz/mailchimpservice/readme.md

 - Add dependency from npm: `docker-compose -f docker-compose.install.yml run node npm --install DEPENDENCY` (You may want to use --save or --save-dev as well.
 Check out the [Docs](https://docs.npmjs.com/cli/install).)

+### Testing
+In the main folder run `php vendor/phpunit/phpunit/phpunit tests` to run the tests locally.

 ### Tooling
 #### Mailhog